oreng72/oreng72/cv.md

 ***04/2021-NOW DEVOPS ENGINEER, TIPRANKS***

 Single DevOPS, leading all related activities as part of the engineering team.
-Responsible for security, monitoring, automation, CI / CD ,FinOPS ,developing processes and procedures in a complex micro service environment running on Azure.
+Responsible for security, obsevability , automation, CI / CD ,FinOPS ,developing processes and procedures in a complex micro service environment running on Azure.

 ***2021 – 2006 SAAS OPERATIONS AND ENGINEERING (VARIOUS ROLES), RSA***